Bumi says Bakries offer stake to major shareholder Samin Tan

-LONDON The Indonesian Bakrie family, the major shareholder in Bumi Plc BUMIP.L, is in talks to sell its stake in the coal mining group to its chairman Samin Tan, Bumi Plc said on Wednesday.
+LONDON, July 10 The Indonesian Bakrie family, the major shareholder in Bumi Plc, is in talks to sell its stake in the coal mining group to its chairman Samin Tan, Bumi Plc said on Wednesday.

 The proposed deal would increase Samin Tan's existing holding in Bumi Plc to around 47 percent from about 30 percent.
 He became a major shareholder in Bumi last year.